-BARRY: He was the head of the Slovenes in Slovenia and he was the most eager to get out and the one who had been the most told by the Austrians and the Germans that they would find a nice home in Europe if he got out of there.
-Our pitch to them was don't even think about it without having made some agreement about minorities particularly in Croatia because we know that Croatia will probably go out the door and then you'll have the problem of the divisions within Croatia.
+BARRY: He was the head of the Slovene Republic and he was the most eager to get out and the one who had been told by the Austrians and the Germans that they would find a nice home in Europe if he got out of Yugoslavia.
+Our pitch to them was don't even think about it without some agreement about minorities particularly in Croatia because we know that Croatia will probably go out the door and then you'll have the problem of the divisions within Croatia.
 All of which of course, turned out to be absolutely true, but Kuchan in particular was stubborn about this.
 I guess after we went there Baker went there and made a sort of halfhearted attempt to try and talk them out of it.
 By that time there was a lot of pressure from the Congress.
 There was a lot of pressure from the Europeans and Baker sort of said, "Well, I wash my hands of the whole thing."

 Q: Yes.

 BARRY: Then we started relief flights into Sarajevo at the end of my time there.
-It was the first at that point after the situation had blown up in Croatia when we had several discussions with Izetbegovich who came to Washington and then Bosnia decided to declare its independence.
+It was after the situation had blown up in Croatia and we had several discussions with Izetbegovich who came to Washington.
+Then Bosnia decided to declare its independence.
 The last two holdouts were Macedonia and Bosnia who rightly saw that their going down this path of independence was going to create tremendous divisions within their countries.
 By 1992, the siege of Sarajevo had begun and we began to fly the first relief flights in.

-Q: What about the rest of Europe I mean you say you had had a piece of the action when the Soviet Union broke up and you had the stands?
+Q: What about the rest of Europe I mean you say you had had a piece of the action when the Soviet Union broke up?

 BARRY: It initially came to our office and then it moved over to Rich Armitage who took over.
-Armitage had been working on something to do with the Philippines and he was looking for something else to do and the initial idea after the division of the USSR was to ship in relief supplies.
+Armitage had been working on closing bases in the Philippines and he was looking for something else to do and the initial idea after the division of the USSR was to ship in relief supplies.
 These were left over from the Gulf War.
 There was a major effort to fly these MREs into all these places.